MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/microsoft-usb-test-tool--mutt--devices.md

 ---
-Description: The Microsoft USB Test Tool (MUTT) is collection of devices for testing interoperability of your USB hardware with the Microsoft USB driver stack.
+description: The Microsoft USB Test Tool (MUTT) is collection of devices for testing interoperability of your USB hardware with the Microsoft USB driver stack.
 title: Overview of Microsoft USB Test Tool (MUTT) devices ms.date: 04/20/2017 ms.localizationpriority: medium